Cello Recital - Elegy & Cradle Song2019 Nov 9

 The Expanding Universe2019 Nov 7

 Standard cosmology says that the universe is expanding, and the most distant objects are expanding away from us at the greatest rate.
-However, there are problems with this model that cannot be reconciled.
+However, there are problems that I see with this model that cannot be reconciled.

 Last century, astronomer Edwin Hubble observed that distant stars in all directions give off light that is more red than normal, and that the greater the distance, the redder the light.
 He suggested that this could be like as if the stars were moving away from us at high velocity.
-Just as the siren of an emergency vehicle drops in pitch as it speeds away from us, and it drops a greater pitch the faster it is traveling away from us, the light would have dropped in color because of the star’s velocity away from us.
+Just as the siren of an emergency vehicle drops in pitch as it speeds away from us (and it drops a greater pitch the faster it is traveling away from us), the light would drop in color because of the star’s velocity away from us.
 (This is quantified by a number called "z".)

-However according to the amount of redshift of the most distant stars, if they were actually moving at the velocity needed to produce the observed redshift, they would be moving away from us at close to or even greater than the speed of light.
-Special relativity says this would be impossible.
+However according to the amount of redshift of the most distant stars, if they were actually moving at the velocity needed to produce the observed redshift, they would be moving away from us at close to or even greater than the speed of light. (z > 1) Special relativity says this would be impossible.